bsugian22/trending-market/README.md

    node index.js

+then you will see the [localhost] in the terminalterminal/CMD Example: (http://localhost:3000/) please run it in your browser.

 ###### Note About the API on Alpha Vantage API

 - its only free thats why its not moving i use the apikey = demo its because its giving me error